rothlab/tileseqMave/README.md

   1. Project name: This can be any name you like
   2. Template construct: Here we define the sequencing template, its sequence and what it represents.
     * Gene name: The official HGNC gene name
-    * Sequence: The full sequence of the template including the coding sequence (CDS) and its flanking priming sequences.
+    * Sequence: The full nucleotide sequence of the template including the coding sequence (CDS) and its flanking priming sequences.
     * CDS start: The position in the above sequence at which the coding sequence (CDS) begins.
 This must be an ATG codon!
 (Numbering starts at 1, not at 0; don't @ me, nerds. :P )
-    * CDS end
+    * CDS end: The equivalent sequence position at which the CDS ends.
+This must be in-frame with the start position, i.e. end-start+1 must be divisible by 3.
+    * Uniprot Accession: The UniprotKB accession of the protein encoded by the template gene.
+  3. Assay: A summary of the underlying selection assay
+    * Assay Type: This can be any free-text label you like.
+Pick a simple name, like "Y2H", "Yeast complementation" or "LDL uptake via FACS"
+    * Selection: This field indicates whether the assay performs a positive or negative selection.
+So only the values "Positive" and "Negative" are allowed.
+Positive selection indicates that the assay causes damaging variants to be depleted in the pool, where as negative selection indicates that the assay causes neutral variants to be depleted.
+(Most assays will be positive).
+  4. Conditions and replicates: This is a custom table that lists the different experimental conditions and their intended number of replicates and timepoints.